Ahzobeiri/Physionet-2023_python_example_explanation/README.md

 # helper_code
 In this segment of the Python example code, I will discusse some helper functions that will be utilized during the implementation:

-**1-"find_data_folders(root_folder)" function:**
+**1-"find_data_folders (root_folder)" function:**
-This function was designed to search through "training" parent directory (given by root_folder) to find and list subdirectories folders in `data_folders` name that contain the same name data files only in addition to '.txt' extension.
+This function was designed to search through "training" parent directory (given by root_folder) to list subdirectories folders in the `data_folders` variable. `data_folders` contains the name of the folders if a file with the same name within that folder and only with a '.txt' extension, exists.